population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 Three broader conclusions emerge from our results.
-First, on average, agriculture is likely less productive than non-farm work but better than not working.
+First, on average, agriculture is likely less productive than non-farm work but more productive than not working.
-Hence, with a slow rate of switching back from agriculture, the lockdowns can potentially have severe long-term adverse effects on Uganda's development.
+Hence, with the slow rate of switching back from agriculture that we observe, the lockdowns can potentially have severe long-term adverse effects on Uganda's development.

-Second, the results show the limit of self-insurance and mutual insurance when faced with a systemic shock.
+Second, the results show the limits of self-insurance and mutual insurance when faced with a systemic shock.
 Most of the literature has focused on the smaller and more frequent risk of idiosyncratic shocks and how households respond to these.